October 15, 2014

 Ride: Bikes!
 Rentals are available, including trailers, throughout town.
 We rented from Footloose because we’ve been renting stuff from them for forever.
 Also ride the town Trolley everywhere.
 It’s free and cute.
 The guys and I rode the entire loop just for fun a bunch of times.
 Boys and buses.
 You can’t go wrong.

 Fish and Boat: Above town at the Twin Lakes.
-We rode bikes up the pass one afternoon which was awesome, but you can also take the shuttle if that’s more your thing.
+We rode bikes up the pass one afternoon which was awesome, but you can also take the trolley if that’s more your speed.
+Or take the trolley up and ride down.
 There’s lots of camping and cabin options up there too.
-And access to more beautiful day hikes as well: Mammoth Crest Trail and Duck Pass in particular.
+And access to more beautiful day hikes as well: Mammoth Crest Trail and Duck Pass are favorites.

 Play: The meadow at SnowCreek.
 Mammoth Creek Park.
 The Adventure Center at the Main Lodge.
 The Mountain Bike park.
 Our cul-de-sac for high altitude scooting.
 Also golf and fly fishing and there are loads of summer “festivals” up there throughout the season.
 Plus the Village usually has games out for kids and hosts free movie nights too.
 And don’t forget the hot springs outside of town.

 I suppose I could go on forever, but this is a good start, I think.
-We haven’t been up in the Summer for years and it was so awesome to see how fun and busy the town is during the warmer months.
+We haven’t been up in the Summer for years and it was so awesome to see how fun and busy the town has become during the warmer months.

 September 11, 2014